 Although painful at times, he was a die-hard NC State fan and to all the Carolina and Duke fans out there, if he has anything to do with it, y’alls days of beating the hell out of NC State are over.

 In addition to his parents, Cranford is preceded in death by sisters Frances Thompson, Carol Taylor, and Sylvia Jones; brother Curtis Heath; and great granddaughter Brookelynn James Oliver.

 Cranford is survived by his loving wife of 58 years, Jennie; children Theresa and James Taylor, Clarissa and Pat Cannon, Cranford, Jr. and Tanya Heath; grandchildren Emily Taylor and fiancé Asa Oliver, Joshua Harris, and Caleb Heath.
 He was looking forward to meeting his great-granddaughter Ava Grace Oliver, due May 2020; three step-grandchildren and six step great grandchildren; sisters Ruth Masters, Joyce Peterson, and Doris Griffin (Butch).

-To send flowers to Cranford's family, please visit our floral section.
+To send flowers to Cranford's family, please visit our floral store.